 Student Award Winners

-Alexandra Cass, a student midwife from Birmingham City University, who will be going on a midwifery elective placement in rural Wales.
+Alexandra Cass, a student midwife from Birmingham City University, who went on a midwifery elective placement in rural Wales.

 Amanda Green, from the University of Plymouth, for a midwifery elective placement in Sri Lanka.
 (This was subsequently changed to a placement in Nepal, following Foreign Office advice not to travel to Sri Lanka.)